Karl, Count Chotek of Chotkow and Wognin: Governor of Bohemia

 Karl's achievements in cultural policy led him being called to Vienna in 1825 as Chancellor and President of the Collegial Body for Academic Affairs.
 In October 1826 he was elected Supreme Burggrave, Senior Viscount and Imperial Government President of the Kingdom of Bohemia in Prague.
 He held this office until 1843 and gained recognition for the promotion of education, road construction and the establishment of institutions to help and care for poor people.

-In Prague, Karl learned history and politics from František Palacký, with whom he had a close friendship until his death.
-Palacký taught Karl Czech language which he mastered.
+In Prague, Karl learned history and politics from František Palacký, with whom he had a close friendship until Palacky's death.
+Palacký taught Karl the Czech language which he mastered.

-Count Karl worked energetically and purposefully in Prague Castle as Colonel Count.
-He worked on the improvement of infrastructure, especially in the construction of good roads and bridges.
-He also advocated for the first horsecar in Prague and the steamboat trip on the River Elbe (Labe), and for the expansion of Prague's sewage system and street lighting.
+Count Karl worked energetically and purposefully in Prague Castle as a Colonel Count.
+He worked on improving infrastructure, especially in the construction of good roads and bridges.
+He also advocated for the first horsecar in Prague, a steamboat trip on the River Elbe (Labe), and the expansion of Prague's sewage system and street lighting.
 He supported the development of industry, education and the arts.
-In 1827 he wrote an important decree which stated that the export of historically-valuable art objects needed the approval of the provincial administration.
+In 1827, he wrote an important decree stating that the export of historically-valuable art objects required the approval of the provincial administration.

 One of the most popular destinations for walkers - the popular garden between the rear part of Prague Castle and Malá Strana - was named after Viscount Chotek in 1840.

 In 1842, in Prague, Karl was made an honorary citizen for his services.
 Through intrigue and sometimes criticism of his expensive projects, he was later forced to resign.
 At the end of July 1843 he was relieved at his request, living at Březno Castle in northern Bohemia.
 He died on 28 December 1868 in Vienna, but was buried in Waltire at Litoměřice.